SwiftGen/SwiftGen/Documentation/MigrationGuide.md

 Now that each command can have multiple outputs, we're deprecating the following configuration settings.

-- `output` has been renamed `outputs`, which now accepts one or more items.
+- `output` has been renamed `outputs`, which now accepts one dictionary or an array of dictionaries (with the keys described next).
-- `templateName`, `templatePath` and `params` have been moved down to the `outputs` level, so that each output can have a template name (or path) and parameters.
+- `templateName`, `templatePath`, `output` and `params` have been moved down to the `outputs` level, so that each output can have a template name (or path), an output file path, and optional parameters.
 - `paths` has been renamed to `inputs`.

 So if you had the following configuration: